mmccoyd/hillside/README.md

 * [Materials](doc/materials.md)
 * [Building](doc/build.md)
-* [QMK](qmk.com) firmware listed under keyboards/handwired/hillside, although it is not handwired.
+* [QMK](qmk.com) firmware and a decent default keymap with writeup listed under keyboards/handwired/hillside.
 * It is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones, nor 18 x 18mm ones such as Work Louder.
 * [Future](doc/Future.md)